Toyo, in Filipino, means “soy sauce”, but I didn’t catch the reference until we ate here.

 Case in point, the macaron-like tomato meringue looks nothing like Filipino food, but put it in your mouth and it collapses to reveal the familiar taste of langka (jackfruit) and coconut.
 The garden vegetable course – Toyo Eatery’s defining dish – creatively dehydrates eggplant and peanuts to mimic soil.
 Mix it up and you’ll find all eighteen vegetables mentioned in the lyrics of the popular Tagalog children’s folk song, “Bahay Kubo”.

 Chef Navarra’s way of drawing inspiration from the local culture and heritage to create contemporary, often playful interpretations of Filipino cuisine is what Toyo Eatery is all about.

-Just three short years after its opening, Toyo Eatery has already been recognized as one of Asia’s 50 best restaurants.
+Just three short years after its opening, Toyo Eatery was recognized as one of Asia’s 50 best restaurants.
 It’s an honor well-deserved.